 It was shortly before midnight.
 There weren’t any other people besides those who had to be there because it was their job.

-I schlepped my backpack and my bag up the stairs, entered a huge, now empty hall with a row of booths.
+I schlepped my backpack and my bag up the stairs and entered a huge, now empty hall with a row of booths.

 I got my passport stamped at the nearest booth.
 After wishing the stamping lady a good night, I schlepped all my stuff down other stairs to the bus.